MicrosoftDocs/power-platform/power-virtual-agents/authoring-template-topics.md

 [!INCLUDE[pva-rebrand](includes/pva-rebrand.md)]

-Copilot Studio includes sample topics with every new copilot to help you understand the capabilities of copilot topics.
+Copilot Studio includes sample topics with every new copilot.
 These samples range from simple to complex scenarios that use [conditional branching](authoring-create-edit-topics.md), [variables](authoring-variables.md), and [custom entities](advanced-entities-slot-filling.md).
-Copilot Studio includes sample topics with every new copilot to help you understand the capabilities of copilot topics.
-These samples range from simple to complex scenarios that use [conditional branching](authoring-create-edit-topics.md), [variables](authoring-variables.md), and [custom entities](advanced-entities-slot-filling.md).

 The topics are functional but aren't designed for production use.
 These examples help you learn how to create content for your copilots.

 ## Prerequisites

 - [Learn more about what you can do with Microsoft Copilot Studio](fundamentals-what-is-power-virtual-agents.md).
-- If you need to create a copilot, see [Quickstart: Create and deploy a Microsoft Copilot Studio copilot](fundamentals-get-started.md).
+- An existing copilot, or if you need to create one, see [Quickstart: Create and deploy a Microsoft Copilot Studio copilot](fundamentals-get-started.md).
 - If you're using a bot that has **classic** added to the name, you can [upgrade your bot](unified-authoring-conversion.md) to see the latest versions of the sample topics.
 All bots made in the Teams app are classic bots.

 # [Web app](#tab/web)